ebi-uniprot/uniprot-website/spec.md

                         (lift — Phase 6)                  from the UniParc entry)
 ```

-Both sources converge at **`UniProtkbAPIModel`** — the input type of
+Both **annotation** sources converge at **`UniProtkbAPIModel`** — the input
-`uniProtKbConverter`, the only producer of the `UniProtkbUIModel` that UniProtKB
+type of `uniProtKbConverter`, the only producer of the `UniProtkbUIModel` that
-section components consume.
-Reusing `uniProtKbConverter` means **no new
+UniProtKB section components consume.
+Reusing `uniProtKbConverter` means **no
-section-distribution logic and no parallel rendering stack.**
+new section-distribution logic and no parallel rendering stack** for the
+annotation-derived content.

+**Scope — "one pipeline" means the five pure-annotation sections, not the whole
+page.** The convergence covers Function, SubcellularLocation, Expression,
+ProteinProcessing and Interaction.
+The other six sections are deliberately
+*not* on it: two **bespoke hybrids** (NamesAndTaxonomy, FamilyAndDomains —
+entry-intrinsic data *plus* annotations) and four **bespoke entry-driven**
+sections (Structure, Sequence, SimilarProteins, UniFireKeywordsAndGO).
+Entry-intrinsic data cannot meaningfully run through an *annotation* converter,
+so the pipeline deliberately covers only the part of the page that is purely
+annotations.
+See §5 for the full per-section breakdown.

 **Why not converge on `UniParcPrecomputedModel`** (the original spec): that type
 cannot feed `uniProtKbConverter` — it has `uniProtkbId: null` and no